Parad0x84/CPP_Delegate/README.md

 # CPP_Delegate
- An implementation of UE like delegates for vanilla CPP
+ A header-only implementation of UE-like delegates for vanilla CPP

 ## Build